SHTFDad may collect a share of sales or other compensation from the links on this page.

 How to Build Underground Bunkers

-So now you’ve made the investment in the perfect prepper property and have a well thought out design on your way to building a bunker.
+So now you’ve invested in the perfect prepper property and have a well-thought-out design on your way to building a bunker.

 It’s Go Time!
 Well, not quite Go Time yet, but close enough.
 What path will you take your underground bunker from dream to reality?